 Where: Williams Room/Room 208 John McIntyre Building

 Every Wednesday evening GUST meet for our weekly production meeting.
 This is where we catch up on the latest news and announcements and catch up with all of our producers.
 The meetings are an opportunity to find out more about GUST, get involved with additional production opportunities and voice your individual ideas to the team.
-For the most up to date information on our meeting locations and training/workshop schedule, check out our schedule page.

 After the meetings we host routine training and workshops.
 In the past we have offered training and workshops at basic and advanced levels on: